Christmas Guest Bed Ideas

 Dec 7, 2018 | Beds & Accessories

 There are so many things to think about at Christmas.
-Not just what to buy for your 90-year-old father or whether to opt for the traditional turkey or something a little different like a rib of beef, there’s the age-old problem of how on earth you’re going to accommodate the extra overnight guests.
-Fortunately, there are now plenty of different types of beds and mattresses designed specifically for the expected or even unexpected guests.
+Not just what to buy for your 80-year-old father or whether to opt for the traditional Christmas pudding or something a little different, like a Yule log or cheesecake.
+There is the age-old problem of how on earth you’re going to accommodate the extra overnight guests.
+Fortunately, there are now plenty of types of beds and mattresses designed specifically for the expected or even unexpected guests.

-If you don’t have the luxury of a spare bedroom, perhaps you could fit a sofa bed in a separate sitting room or study room.
-Sofa beds are available in different sizes – two seaters or three seaters.
-If space is tight, opt for the two seater version which will comfortably sleep one person but could be a tight fit for two people, often only providing a sleeping width of 120cm (4ft) or less.
+If you don’t have the luxury of a spare bedroom, you could fit a sofa bed in a separate sitting room or study.
+Sofa beds are available in different sizes – two-seaters, three-seaters and corner sofas.
+If space is tight, opt for the two-seater version.
+This will comfortably sleep one person but could be a tight fit for two, often only providing a sleeping width of 120cm (4ft) or less.

-The other main type of sofa bed mechanism is known as the ‘click-clack’ type, due to the sound of the ratchets that enable you to simply fold the back section of the sofa into a flat position to form the sleeping surface.
-They are ideal for the occasional one night sleep-over and can be bought for as little as a couple of hundred pounds.
-They are not as comfortable as the more traditional sofa bed and the sleeping area is often limited due to the upright arms.
+The ‘click-clack’ is the other main type of sofa bed mechanism.
+This is due to the sound of the ratchets, which let you fold the back section of the sofa into a flat position to form the sleeping surface.
+They are ideal for the occasional one-night sleepover and can cost as little as a couple of hundred pounds.
+They aren’t as comfortable as a more traditional sofa bed, and the sleeping area is often limited due to the upright arms.

-A good option in children’s bedrooms is the hideaway bed, often referred to as a trundle or truckle bed where a second bed is hidden underneath the main one.
-They simply roll out and better models allow the second bed to be raised to the same level as the main bed.
-In most models, the underbed allows a standard UK single size mattress to be used.
+A good option in children’s bedrooms is the hideaway bed.
+Often referred to as a trundle or truckle bed, these are beds with a second hidden underneath the main one that simply roll out.
+Better models allow the second bed to be raised to the same level as the main bed.
+In most models, the underbed allows a standard UK single-size mattress to be used.

 0 Comments